Ditectrev/DP-203/README.md

 - [x] MERGE
 - [ ] ALTER

-### HOTSPOT You store files in an Azure Data Lake Storage Gen2 container.
+### You store files in an Azure Data Lake Storage Gen2 container.
 The container has the storage policy shown in the following exhibit.
 Use the drop-down menus to select the answer choice that completes each statement based on the information presented in the graphic.

 ![Question 169](images/question169.jpg)